Life Force Homeopathy

 • Staying with a chronic Hepatitis B patient

-• Traveling to countries which have a high prevalence of Hepatitis B
+• Traveling to countries that have a high prevalence of Hepatitis B

 It must be noted that people of any age, sex, race or nationality can be infected by this virus.